-This Section provides a detailed overview of the governance arrangements we have in place as at 31 December 2023.
-There have been a number of changes to our system of governance subsequent to 31 December 2023.
-Details of these changes are presented in Section B.1.3 below.
+This Section provides a detailed overview of the governance arrangements we have in place as at 31 December 2024. .

 B.1.1.1 Board and sub-committees

 Responsibilities Board The role of the Board is to organise and direct the affairs of the Company, acting on a fully informed basis, in good faith, with due diligence and care in a manner designed to protect the interests of the Shareholder and other stakeholders such as Policyholders, Regulatory Bodies and staff.
 Board Risk Committee ("BRC") This Committee is responsible for recommending the Risk Appetite Statement and Risk Management Framework including risk strategy and policies to the Board for approval.
 It also oversees how risk and compliance matters are managed, the assumption setting process and monitors the effectiveness of risk management systems.
 Audit Committee This Committee is responsible for providing oversight of matters relating to financial and regulatory reporting.
 It keeps under review the internal control and risk management systems and oversees the external and internal audits.
 Board Investment Committee This Committee is responsible for overseeing the investment process of the Company and determining appropriate investment mandates, appointing asset managers and monitoring the performance of asset managers and custodians against the agreed mandates and contracts.
 It is also responsible for monitoring the performance of policyholders' investments against relevant benchmarks and the company's adherence to ESG principles and regulatory requirements in relation to investment activities.
 Nomination and Remuneration This Committee is responsible for assisting the Board in fulfilling its Committee oversight responsibilities for the appointment of Directors and Executive Management.
 It is also responsible for the overall remuneration strategy and associated policies of the Company.